hasith04/CleanShot/README.md

 >
 > Expect occasional bugs, unfinished functionality, and frequent design/UX changes.

-> AI tools are occasionally used during development for brainstorming, debugging help, refactoring suggestions, and speeding up repetitive tasks.
+> AI tools are occasionally used during development for debugging help, refactoring suggestions, and speeding up repetitive tasks.

 > However, CleanShot is not a generated “one-shot” project.
 The app is actively designed, coded, iterated on, tested, and maintained by me — especially the UI/UX decisions, cleanup flow, theming system, and overall product direction.